Bachelor’s in Communication Programs in 2023

-For recent high school graduates who are interested in pursuing a career in journalism, new media, marketing, advertising or human resources, earning a bachelor's degree in communication will put you on a path to achieving your career goals.
+For recent high school graduates who are interested in pursuing a career in journalism, new media, marketing, advertising, or human resources, choosing a bachelor's degree in communication in 2023 will put you on a path to achieving your career goals post Covid.
 Bachelor's in Communication programs are as varied as the communication industry itself, providing students with a wide range of specializations, school types, and program formats to choose from.
 Colleges and universities across the country offer Bachelor of Arts or Bachelor of Sciences in Communication programs in which students take courses in communication theory and principles and learn how effective communication techniques impact the business world, interpersonal relations, and a global marketplace.
-Oftentimes, students can concentrate their studies in a particular area of communication, such as journalism, public relations, corporate communication, interpersonal communication, and public affairs, among others.
+Oftentimes, students can concentrate their studies on a particular area of communication, such as journalism, public relations, corporate communication, interpersonal communication, and public affairs, among others.

 The communications field is vast and encompasses a wide range of career options, including:

 - Advertising Executive

 - Sales & Marketing Coordinator

 - Public Relations Executive

 - Consumer Research Coordinator

 - Web Designer & Online Content Manager

 If you are interested in learning more about one or more of these communication careers, the place to begin is a bachelor's program.
 Found in a variety of colleges and universities nationwide, the challenge for students is selecting the right program to fit their personal career goals and interests.

 Interested in an online bachelors in communication degree?